Trump campaign tests lines of attack to define Biden

 China isn’t the only front from which the Trump campaign has levied assaults.

-Twitter accounts run by the campaign and its allies have repeatedly shown clips of the 77-year-old Biden mixing up names and dates in interviews in an effort to suggest he’s not up for the job, an implication pushed by Trump himself with his “Sleepy Joe” moniker.
+Twitter accounts run by the campaign and its allies have repeatedly shown clips of the 77-year-old Biden mixing up names and dates in interviews in an effort to suggest he’s not up for the job, an implication pushed by the 73-year-old Trump with his “Sleepy Joe” moniker.

-Moreover, some Republicans are eager to recycle some of Trump’s 2016 playbook, when he depicted Hillary Clinton as a Washington insider looking to enrich herself, by making similar accusations against Biden and his son, Hunter, for the younger man’s work in Ukraine and China.
+Moreover, some Republicans are eager to recycle Trump’s 2016 playbook, when he depicted Hillary Clinton as a Washington insider looking to enrich herself, by making similar accusations against Biden and his son Hunter for the younger man’s work in Ukraine and China.

 Hunter Biden has not been charged with any wrongdoing.
 Even though Trump was impeached for pressuring Ukraine to investigate those very claims, his supporters are undeterred.